SENATE HISTORY

 The 69th session, led by Joseph Hood, saw the updating of the Student Senate Seal.

 The 76th Session, led by Andrew Applewhite, saw the updating of their seal by Speaker Pro Tempore Robert Hargrove and the splitting of the SGA Code into 5 separate governing documents.
-The 76th Session also saw the first successful impeachment of their Student Body President which led to the election of a new speaker, Marcus Glass
+The 76th Session also saw the first successful impeachment of their Student Body President which led to the election of a new speaker, Marcus Glass.
+The 76th Session additionally saw the creation of the Aggie Campus Council connecting branch and satellite campuses in the Texas A&M University System

 Today, the Student Senate consists of 80 Senators, 10 officers, ex-officio officers, and numerous student aides, committee members, and liaisons.
 The Student Government Association now consists of over 1500 students, 19 committees and commissions, and a budget of approximately $50,000.